 Humber River Watershed Plan

-Toronto and Region Conservation Authority (TRCA) is embarking on the development of a new watershed plan for the Humber River.
+Toronto and Region Conservation Authority (TRCA) is in the process of developing a new watershed plan for the Humber River.

-This plan will use the most recent data and science to understand the current conditions of the watershed, and provide insight on the future conditions of the watershed based on potential land use and climate scenarios.
+This plan will use the most recent data and science to characterize the current conditions of the watershed, provide insight on the future conditions of the watershed based on potential future land use and climate scenarios, and identify measures to protect, enhance, and restore the health of the watershed and build resiliency to land use and climate changes.

 drone photograph of Humber River at James Garden

-The development of the Humber River Watershed Plan is a collaborative effort between TRCA, City of Toronto, Region of Peel, Region of York, Dufferin County, Simcoe County, City of Brampton, Town of Caledon, City of Vaughan, Township of King, City of Richmond Hill, Town of Aurora, Town of Mono, and Township of Adjala-Tosorontio.
+The development of the Humber River Watershed Plan (HRWP) is a collaborative effort between TRCA, Mississaugas of the Credit First Nation, City of Toronto, Region of Peel, Region of York, Dufferin County, Simcoe County, City of Brampton, Town of Caledon, City of Vaughan, Township of King, City of Richmond Hill, Town of Aurora, Town of Mono, and Township of Adjala-Tosorontio.

 STAY INFORMED – SUBSCRIBE FOR UPDATES